Jean-Étienne-Marie Portalis: Under Napoleon

 Signature of the concordat between France and the Holy See on July 15, 1801, François Gérard.
 Portalis is depicted standing to the right the First Consul Napoleon Bonaparte (seated).

 Bonaparte made Portalis a conseiller d'état in 1800, and then charged him, with François Denis Tronchet, Félix-Julien-Jean Bigot de Préameneu, and Jacques de Maleville, with the drafting of the Civil Code (French: Code civil).
 He was the most notable member of this commission, and many of the most important titles, notably those on marriage and heirship, are his work.

-During his 1801 speech "Discours préliminaire au projet de code civil" (Preliminary discourse on the projet of the Civil Code), he presented the core principles of the code: legal certainty (non-retroactivity), the notion of "public order" (French: ordre public) and putting an end to the "arrêts de règlement" characteristic of the Parlements of the Ancien Régime, as contrary to the idea that only the law prevails.
+During his 1801 speech "Discours préliminaire au projet de code civil" (Preliminary discourse on the project of the Civil Code), he presented the core principles of the code: legal certainty (non-retroactivity), the notion of "public order" (French: ordre public) and putting an end to the "arrêts de règlement" characteristic of the Parlements of the Ancien Régime, as contrary to the idea that only the law prevails.

 In 1801 he was placed in charge of the Department of Religion or Public Worship, and in that capacity had the chief share in drawing up the provisions of the Concordat of 1801.
 In 1803 he became a member of the Académie française, in 1804 Minister of Public Worship, and in 1805 a Chevalier Grand-Croix de la Légion d'honneur.
 He soon after became totally blind, and, after an operation, he died at Paris.